willemliu/universal-comments-plugin/README.md

 You can directly reply to an existing comment by clicing on the 📥-icon at the bottom right corner of a comment.

+#### Remove

+You can remove your own comment by clicking the ☠️-icon at the top right corner of a comment.

+#### Edit

+You can edit your own comment by clicking the ✏️-icon at the bottom right corner of a comment.

+#### View changes

+You can view the changes of any comment by the result of an edit compared to the original by clicking the 📜-icon at the top right corner of a comment.

 ### Comments Admin

 You can open the Comments Admin by clicking the ⚙️-icon next to the `Comments` label in the comments overlay.